 Shut down joint accounts

-It’s smart to close joint credit card accounts prior to or during a divorce to prevent your spouse from incurring more debt under your name, according to major credit bureau Experian.
+It’s smart to close joint credit card accounts before or during a divorce to prevent your spouse from incurring more debt under your name, according to major credit bureau Experian.
 Also keep in mind that in some states, even if a divorce decree assigns joint account debt to your spouse, if he or she doesn’t pay it, the credit card issuer can pursue payment from you.

 Curtail credit card usage